ahmaruff/hfl/README.md

 # HFL (Homework-for-Life)
-A simple, deterministic journaling tool that keeps your daily entries in a single Markdown file.
+A simple, deterministic journaling tool that captures your daily life in a single Markdown file.

 ## What is HFL?

-HFL manages your journal in one human-readable `hfl.md` file with a clean, predictable format:
+HFL helps you build a daily writing habit by keeping all entries in one plain-text file (hfl.md).
+Each entry is stored under a date heading in standard Markdown, making it easy to read, edit, and version-control:

 ```markdown
 # 2025-08-16